sisoe24/ProfileInspector/README.md

 ## Installation

-Copy NodeBox inside _.nuke_ folder and in your `menu.py` and import it: `import NodeBox`.
+Copy ProfileInspector inside _.nuke_ folder and in your `menu.py` and import it: `import ProfileInspector`.
 The plugin should work on custom paths added by `nuke.pluginAddPath()` but it has not yet been tested.

 ## Usage